negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 - some applicatoins of this model could be....

 ## Authors and Acknowledgments
 This project was completed by Natalie Gray, Meredith Pritchard, Judah Byars, Inhyeok Cho, and Emma Horner.
-We want to acknowledge and thank Professor William Gilpin and Carson McVay for their support and wisdom LOL
+We want to acknowledge and thank Professor William Gilpin and Carson McVay as well.

 ## Resources:
 https://www.mdpi.com/1424-8220/24/23/7672 -- might have some good images for the intro